 After you've selected and cropped your photographs, decide which photos you want to appear where on the cube.
 Then start applying the 3D rotation.
 Click on a photograph and then right click.
 Select "Format Shape" and then "3-D Rotation."
 Then click on the "Presets" button.
 You'll get the menu below.
 Simply click on one of the three "Parallel" presets.
 Then do the same for the remaining two photographs, selecting their own Parallel preset orientation (as shown below).

 You can do the same with the labels for the cube sides.
-You can then either place the text on top of the photograph or to the side (as in this Chart of the Month.
+You can then either place the text on top of the photograph or to the side (as in this Power Chart.
 The image below shows the formatted photographs and text.
 All that needs to be done is to assemble the cube and place the associated text.
 You can drag the pieces together and then fine tune by nudging them with your navigational arrows.

 Enjoy using this technique.
 It is so simple, you'll look for opportunities to use the cubes in your presentations.